algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 cd webui
 ```

-You an now proceed to install:
+You can now proceed to install:

 ```bash
 pip install -r requirements.txt